Third Wave Automation raises $40M to bring its autonomous forklifts to warehouses – TechCrunch

 The California-based startup, which was founded in 2018, has raised $40 million in a Series B round led by Norwest Venture Partners, including participation from prior investors Innovation Endeavors and Eclipse, along with Toyota Ventures, according to a Form D filed with regulators.
 Matt Howard, general partner at Norwest Venture Partners, will join Third Wave’s board of directors.

 The injection of capital came after Howard learned of Third Wave’s partnership with Toyota Industries Corporation, which builds a third of the world’s forklifts, Third Wave CEO Arshan Poursohi told TechCrunch.
 Under that deal, which was announced in May, Third Wave and Toyota Industries (TICO) will develop an autonomous forklift together.
-The machine will be manufactured at a TICO factory and equipped with Third Wave’s sensors and compute stack.
+The machine will be manufactured at a TICO factory and be equipped with Third Wave’s sensors and compute stack.
 Third Wave will support the software side.

 Third Wave’s three co-founders — including Mac Mason, who is chief roboticist, and James Davidson, who is no longer with the company — have long backgrounds in robotics, oftentimes working together at places like Google’s robotics program and Google Research and Toyota Research Institute.